pinecone-io/pinecone-dotnet-client/README.md

 ```

 #### List backups
-The following example describes a backup.
+The following example lists all backups.

 ```csharp
 using Pinecone;